Last updated on Jul 18, 2023

 Why?
 Surely only content matters.

-The reason presentation matters is because a professional image helps to build trust and inspire confidence in your users.
+The reason presentation matters is that a professional image helps to build trust and inspire confidence in your users.
 It also makes your content easier to use.

 It’s possible that you have some help content already, but it’s a bit of a mismatch.
 Your knowledge base has grown organically over the years, and it has been drawn from different sources.
 That’s not a problem – but, eventually, every knowledge base needs its own style guide, so you can keep content consistent and professional.